seanelizabethcaron/usermanager/README.md

     ready boolean)
 ````

-The action column is intended to be one of either 'create' or 'delete'.
+The action column is intended to be one of either 'create' or 'disable'.

 ### U-M API Directory Integration